Can you really use competitions (comping) to make money?

 You would be surprised how many of your favourite websites have “Win” sections on their websites – have a look there.
 Also keep an eye out on your social media pages.

-I tend not to do any competitions where you have to pay to enter.
-These include having to text or call a premium rate number or purchase a particular product.
-That is unless I was buying the product anyway.
+I personally tend not to do any competitions where you have to pay to enter, that is unless I was buying the product anyway.